The Fast and the Furious (2001 film): Development

+In 2000, actor Paul Walker had worked with director Rob Cohen on The Skulls.
+Cohen secured a deal with producer Neal H. Moritz for an untitled action film for Universal Pictures, and approached Walker and asked him to suggest his "dream" action film; Walker suggested a mash-up of the films Days of Thunder (1990) and Donnie Brasco (1997).
+Soon thereafter, Cohen and Moritz brought him the Vibe magazine article "Racer X" by Ken Li, published in May 1998, which detailed underground street racing operating in New York City, and suggested a story set to follow Walker as an undercover cop tasked with infiltrating the world of underground street racing.
+The screenplay was originally developed by Gary Scott Thompson and Erik Bergquist.
+David Ayer was brought into the project to help rework the script.
+Ayer changed it from the "mostly white and suburban story" set in New York to a diverse one set in Los Angeles.

-Producer Neal H. Moritz, who had previously worked with Paul Walker on the film The Skulls (2000), gave the actor a script and offered him the role of Brian O'Conner.
-Eminem was offered the role, but turned it down to work in his own movie 8 Mile and Mark Wahlberg and Christian Bale were also considered for the role.
+Upon being offered the role, Walker signed on immediately.
+Eminem was offered the role, but turned it down to work on the film 8 Mile (2002), and Mark Wahlberg and Christian Bale were also considered.
 Originally, the studio told the producers they would green-light the film if they could get Timothy Olyphant to play the role of Dominic Toretto.
-Olyphant, however, who had starred in the previous year's car-themed blockbuster Gone in 60 Seconds, declined the role.
+Olyphant, however, who had starred in the previous year's car-themed film Gone in 60 Seconds, declined the role.
+Olyphant said that he turned down the role as he thought the film would be "stupid".
 Moritz instead suggested Vin Diesel, who had to be convinced to take the role even though he had only played supporting roles up to that point.
-The role of Mia Toretto was originally written for Eliza Dushku, who turned down the role and Sarah Michelle Gellar, Jessica Biel, Kirsten Dunst and Natalie Portman auditioned for the role.
+The role of Mia Toretto was originally written for Eliza Dushku, who declined it, and Sarah Michelle Gellar, Jessica Biel, Kirsten Dunst, and Natalie Portman auditioned before Jordana Brewster was cast.

+Moritz had difficulty choosing between the titles Racer X (after the article), Redline, Race Wars and Street Wars, but was ultimately inspired by a documentary on American International Pictures, which included the 1954 film The Fast and the Furious.
+Moritz was traded use of some stock footage to its director, Roger Corman, in exchange for a license to use the title.